nghnaomi/ip/docs/README.md

 ❖ mark (number) | marks the numbered task as done
-❖ unmark (number) | marks the numbered task as undone ❖ delete (number) | deletes the numbered task from the list ❖ bye | closs the program
+❖ unmark (number) | marks the numbered task as undone ❖ delete (number) | deletes the numbered task from the list ❖ wipe | deletes all tasks from the list
+❖ bye | closs the program

 *must be in dd/mm/yyyy hhmm format where hhmm is 24h time